polterguy/polterguy.github.io/tutorials/registering/index.md

 she must click to verify their email address.
 The **[template]** is a HTML file somewhere in your backend that the registration welcome email is automatically generated from, and the **[subject]** is the subject line of this welcome email.
 Both the **[template]** and the **[subject]** arguments are optional, and default values will be used if they are not supplied.
+The **[extra]** field is additional extra information associated with the user and Magic can be configured to allow for any additional extra information you need to be associated with registered users.
+By default only _"name"_ is allowed as extra information.

 As the user registers he or she is associated with the _"unconfirmed"_ role.
 This is the most restricted role in the system, and doesn't allow the user to do anything, except of course verifying his or her email address.